PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 This is only available for L or R.

-This triggers when either the output value exceeds 43 or the digital press is activated.
+This triggers when either the analog output reaches 43 or the digital press is activated.

 The graph shows a gray line at the Melee lightshield threshold, 43.
-That line turns white whenever the output is over 43.
+That line turns white whenever the output is greater than or equal to 43.

 When the digital press is active, a white horizontal line is drawn at 100.